yshp57/dsc-2-13-08-using-an-orm-lab-online-ds-pt-100118/README.md

 Although we haven't explicitly covered how to create relationships, it's not hard--just a single line of code.
 This is a great opportunity to get some practice finding what you need from documentation, and the SQLAlchemy documentation is really informative and easy to understand.

 We'll be creating a 1-to-1 relationship (Customer <--> ShoppingCart), and a 1-to-many relationship (ShoppingCart <--> Item).
-Take a look at the documenation for creating relationships and see if you can figure out how to set this up!
+Take a look at the documentation for creating relationships and see if you can figure out how to set this up!

 In the cell below: